-Kelly Green and her community of friends, family, and fellow Abolitionists are veterans in the fight against child sex trafficking.
+Kelly Green and her community of friends, family, and fellow activists who are veterans in the fight against child sex trafficking.
 Located in Lakeland, Florida, they’ve been educating their community and raising support for Love146 for quite some time.

 This spring, however, they looked around and thought they could engage their community about trafficking in a new, fresh way.